gen-gen33/google_map_cutter/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you find a bug or have a suggestion for improvement.

 ## Contact
 For any questions or inquiries, please contact [gen_gen33@gmail.com].